Edge-Marketing-and-Design/edgeDevFirebase/README.md

       firstName: "John",
       lastName: "Doe"
     } // This is just an example of meta, it can contain any fields and any number of fields.
+    registrationCode: docId // This is the docId of either an added user or a template user, when using a template you can simply hardcode the registrationCode of the remplate to allow self registration.
+    subCreatePath: // See explaintion above about self registration and dynamic collectionPath for user roles.
   });
 ```